axambo/hci-python-utils/README.md

 ### Application Start

-You should start having two csv files with the results, see `CSI-input-factor-data.csv` (12 factor questions) and `CSI-input-pairwise-data.csv` (15 pairwise questions) for an example.
+You should start having two csv files with the results, see `csi-input-factor-data.csv` (12 factor questions) and `csi-input-pairwise-data.csv` (15 pairwise questions) for an example.
 Both are needed to calculate the CSI value.

 1. Go to the Terminal and launch the python script `csi.py`: